datameshgroup/fusion/README.md

 To deploy:
 * Build source using `bundle exec middleman build --clean`
-* Source will be written to the /source directory
+* Compiled build will be written to the /build directory
 * Update gh-pages branch with contents of /build